Falien164/energy_network_visualization/README.md

 Each class contains:
 - DataLoader - functions to load data
 - Server is a GUI - functions to control visualization
-- ViewVisualization - functions to wrap data for GUI
+- ViewVisualization - functions to wrap data for visualization in GUI

 ###  Data structure: